sophgo/sophon-sail/docs/source_en/module_cpp/1_high_perform_interface/cpp_EngineImagePreProcess.rst

 GetBatchData_CV
 >>>>>>>>>>>>>>>>>>>>>>>

 Obtain the inference result of a batch.
-When calling this interface, since the returned result type is cv::Mat, use_mat_output must be True.
+When calling this interface, since the returned result type is cv::Mat, use_mat_output must be true.
 It is worth noting that output tensors must be manually released.

 **Interface:**
     .. code-block:: c